 What Should I Do If I Receive a Letter or Call from Rapid Finance?

 If you’re contacted by Rapid Finance, start by verifying the legitimacy of the contact.
 While Rapid Finance is a real company, scammers may try to impersonate lenders and debt collectors.
-You can ensure the communication is really from Rapid Finance by comparing the contact information to that on the company’s website.
+You can confirm the communication is really from Rapid Finance by comparing the contact information to what’s on the company’s website.

-Once you know the communication is seemingly authentic, it’s time to figure out exactly why Rapid Finance is contacting you.
-If they’re contacting you or suing you regarding an outstanding MCA debt that you have not paid, you should request validation of the debt before moving forward.
+Once you know the communication is authentic, figure out exactly why Rapid Finance is contacting you.
+If they’re contacting you or suing you regarding an outstanding MCA debt that you haven’t paid, request validation of the debt before moving forward.

 Handling Communications From Rapid Finance

-Make sure to maintain all of your communications with Rapid Finance, whether that be keeping copies of letters and emails or taking comprehensive notes of all your phone calls.
-You may need to reference these later on if Rapid Finance pursues legal action or tries to file UCC liens.
+Maintain a record of all your communications with Rapid Finance, whether that’s keeping copies of letters and emails or taking comprehensive notes of your phone calls.
+You may need to reference these later if Rapid Finance pursues legal action or tries to file a UCC lien against your business.

 Knowing Your Rights Against Rapid Finance